utxostack/utxo-stack-doc/docs/branch-chain.md

 # Branch Chain

-A Branch chain is a Layer-2 chain that actually runs smart contracts.
+A branch chain is a Layer-2 chain that actually runs smart contracts.
 It is characterized by high TPS (Transactions Per Second), low fees, fewer block-producing nodes, and a challenge-based security model.
+The branch chain can be configured to allow cross-chain assets, such as Bitcoin, to be used as transaction fees, providing a consistent user experience for BTC scaling.

 ## Staking and Election